 Nutritional imbalances and deficiencies can occur during intravenous feeding.
-Blood sugar (glucose) levels that are too high (hyperglycemia) or too low ( hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
-Hypoglycemia is most often caused by drugs taken to control diabetes.
-Much less common causes of hypoglycemia include other... read more ) are relatively common.
+Blood sugar (glucose) levels that are too high (hyperglycemia) or too low (hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
+Hypoglycemia is most often caused by medications taken to control diabetes.
+Much less common causes of hypoglycemia include... read more ) are relatively common.
 Rarely, deficiencies of certain vitamins and minerals occur.
-To identify these problems, doctors do blood tests to measure levels of sugar and minerals ( electrolytes Overview of Electrolytes Well over half of the body's weight is made up of water.
-Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
-The three main compartments are... read more ).
+To identify these problems, doctors do blood tests to measure levels of sugar and minerals (electrolytes Overview of Electrolytes More than half of a person's body weight is water.
+Doctors think about water in the body as being restricted to various spaces, called fluid compartments.
+The three main compartments are Fluid... read more ).
 They adjust the formula as needed and periodically recheck sugar and electrolyte levels.

 Liver problems can develop in people of any age but are most common among infants, particularly premature ones (whose liver is immature).
 Doctors do blood tests to measure levels of liver enzymes and thus evaluate how well the liver is functioning.
 Reducing the amount of protein in the formula may help.
 If the liver is enlarged and painful, the amount of carbohydrate is reduced.
 If liver problems develop in infants, ammonia may accumulate in the blood.
 If ammonia accumulates, symptoms may include sluggishness, seizures, and twitches in muscles.
 Giving the infant an amino acid (arginine) supplement can correct this problem.